A velocity-entropy invariance theorem for the Chapman-Jouguet detonation: Application to liquid explosives

-The two-step decomposition of the $NO_{2}$ grouping is another possibility.
-In the compact semi-developed form, NM writes: $CH_{3}(NO_{2})$, IPN: $(CH_{3})_{2}(H)CO(NO_{2})$, TNT: $C_{6}H_{2}(CH_{3})(NO_{2})_{3}$, NP: $C(CH_{3})_{2}(H)(NO_{2})$, and NA: $O(H)(NO_{2})$, so NPNA3 comprises 4 $NO_{2}$ groupings per volume of NP.
-In gases, $NO_{2}$ first decomposes into $NO$ which then decomposes into $N_{2}$ (cf. refs. in \cite{DesbordesPresles2012}).
-Branch et al \cite{BranchEtal1991} observed a two-front laminar flame in $CH_{4}/NO_{2}/O_{2}$ and $CH_{2}O/NO_{2}/O_{2}$ mixtures on a flat burner.
-Presles et al \cite{PreslesEtal1996} evidenced a double cellular structure of detonation in gaseous NM, the transverse waves of the smaller cells propagating on the fronts of the larger ones.
+Incomplete reactions due to a weak divergence of the detonation zone can result here from a two-step decomposition of the \ce{NO2} grouping common to the four explosives of this analysis.
+In the compact semi-developed form, NM writes: \ce{CH3(NO2)}, IPN: \ce{(CH3)2(H)CO(NO2)}, LTNT: \ce{C6H2(CH3)(NO2)3}, NP: \ce{C(CH3)2(H)(NO2)}, and NA: \ce{O(H)(NO2)}, so NPNA3 contains 4 \ce{NO2} groupings per volume of NP.
+In gases, \ce{NO2} first decomposes into \ce{NO} which then decomposes into \ce{N2} (cf. refs. in \cite{DesbordesPresles2012}).
+Parker and Wolfhard \cite{ParkerWolfhard1953} and Branch et al. \cite{BranchEtal1991} observed a two-front laminar flame in \ce{CH4 /NO2 /O2} and \ce{CH2O/NO2 /O2} mixtures on a flat burner.
+Presles et al. \cite{PreslesEtal1996} identified a two-level cellular structure of detonation \hyperref[sec:CJPos]{(Sect. \ref{sec:CJPos})} in gaseous NM, where the transverse waves of the smaller cells propagate on the fronts of the larger ones.
 The first step gives the lower flame front and the smaller detonation cells.
-Whether the same process applies to liquids is uncertain, but the divergence of the detonation zone may slow reaction sufficiently for the expansion head to enter the reaction zone and position at the intermediate decomposition step \hyperref[sec:Remind]{(Sect.
-II)}.
-Nonideal detonation regimes resulting from multi-step heat releases, possibly low-velocity, with pressures below CJ values are well-known in detonation physics.
+Whether this applies to liquids is uncertain, but the divergence of the detonation zone may slow the reaction sufficiently for the expansion head to enter the reaction zone and set at the position of the intermediate step \hyperref[sec:Remind]{(Sect. \ref{sec:Remind})}.
+Non-ideal detonation regimes resulting from multi-step heat release, possibly low-velocity with pressures well below the CJ values, are well-known phenomena of detonation dynamics.

-The condensation of solid carbon may also be invoked, e.g. \cite{{Kistiakovski1952},{Kistiakovski1955},{Kistiakovski1956},{BergerViard1962},{Bastea2017},{BatraevEtal2018}}.
-NM, TNT and IPN have negative oxygen balances, hence a large yield of carbon ($\approx 15\%$ in mass for NM).
-However, NPNA3 is stoichiometric, and yet all four liquids have theoretical CJ pressures greater than measured values.
-The condensation can select CJ-frozen states with smaller pressure than the CJ-equilibrium value \hyperref[sec:Introduction]{(Sect.
-I)}, and the condensates can have speeds slower than the gas flow due to drag effects.
-This process likely begins before the chemical processes achieve sonic equilibrium.
-A $\left(T,p\right)$ equilibrium equation of state and a single material speed might thus not be valid assumptions for these carbon explosives.

-These possibilities are neither the only ones nor mutually exclusive.
-They suggest experiments in cylinders wider and longer than usual and modelling based on multi-phase balance laws and constitutive relations with thermal and mechanical nonequilibria.